-Editor’s Note: This is an older post from 2011 that hasn’t been updated recently, but remains a fan favorite here at The Only Colors.
+Editor’s Note: This is an older post from 2011 that has been updated in the sole instance of the series record through 2021, but remains otherwise unchanged.
+We are placing it back on the frontpage in 2022 ahead of the Michigan State-Michigan game as it remains a fan favorite here at The Only Colors.

 Author's note: Yup, this is a long one.
 It gets a little sweary, but nothing too bad.

 For those unfamiliar with our background, at different times MSU was known as M.A.C.
 (Michigan Agricultural College) and MSC (Michigan State College), as our size and mission grew.

 This is only tangentially about football, but very much about the rivalry swirling about our game for Paul Bunyan.
 Many of you have probably heard of most of these claims before (they float around message boards, and are mostly up on Wikipedia), but I've attempted here to bring what'd I earlier heard and read as rumors into the realm of fact, or at least informed deduction, with some citation, quotes of reliable sources, and attempts at humor.
 Enjoy.